cjezzerc/setchecks-app/README.md

-This is a hard fork of the repo https://github.com/NHSDigital/Value-Set [Prototype "Set Checks App" as part of the VSMT (Value Set Management Tool) project]
+This is a hard fork of the code that was made available as the Set Checks (Proof of Concept) as part of the VSMT (Value Set Management Tool) project (https://nhsengland.kahootz.com/t_c_home/view?objectID=41086160)